MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * AppleALC.kext: Enable Audio with layout-id=21
 * BlueToolFixup.kext: Enable bluetooth in Ventura (if you on BigSur you can remove this, because Native on Big Sur)
 * CPUFriend.kext : For handle cpu-frequency data providing patch CPU-Frequency_data from CPUFriend
+* IntelBluetoothFirmware.kext : For load Intel Bluetooth Firmware.
+(See on Hackintool)
 * Lilu.kext: Kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS
 * PropertyInjector.kext: Inject Thermal Subsystem
 * RealtekRTL8111.kext: Driver Ethernet for the Realtek RTL8111/8168 family